leopoldo8/navedex/README.md

 # Navedex

-This project is a front-end challenge built with React, Context API, Styled-components, Prop-types and atomic design structured.
+This project is a front-end challenge built with React, Context API, Styled-components, Prop-types, and structured using atomic design.

 The Navedex lists Navers, showing a little bit about themselves.